 Just ten minutes’ drive from the centre of the city, the Rockhampton Heritage Village is a recreation of a small Central Queensland township that shows how life might have been in the district between the 1850s and 1950s.

-Cottages and homesteads give you a sense of the kind of buildings people lived in, while a blacksmiths and other shops show some of the local businesses.
-There’s also a schoolhouse, a shearing shed, fire station and much more along the streets, where vintage vehicles are parked.
+Cottages and homesteads give you a sense of the kind of buildings people lived in, while blacksmiths and other shops show some of the local businesses.
+There’s also a schoolhouse, a shearing shed, a fire station and much more along the streets, where vintage vehicles are parked.

 Opened in 1998, the heritage village has long been one of the most popular tourist attractions in Rockhampton although, slightly ironically, it’s now starting to show its age.